ruokokoski/fullstack-open/README.md

 # Fullstack Open

-University of Helsinki Fullstack Open parts 0 - 13
+This repository contains all parts 0 to 13 of the Fullstack Open courses offered by the University of Helsinki.
+The parts were carried out over the years 2023-2024.